Health & Wellness

 Help your pup feel better

 There are several different types of allergies that impact dogs, from skin to respiratory to stomach allergies.
 Unfortunately, each type brings its own batch of uncomfortable side effects.
 The good news is that dog allergies are usually manageable.
-Veterinarian and pet health advocate Dr. Aliya McCullough has the scoop on each and how to get your pup some relief.
+Fetch’s on-staff veterinarian Dr. Aliya McCullough has the scoop on each and how to get your pup some relief.

 What is the most common type of allergies in dogs?